-History and Impact of MBTA/BCIL Settlement Agreement
+History of Accessibility and the Impact of Daniels-Finegold Settlement Agreement

 As recently as the 1970s, access to public transit for people with disabilities wasn’t guaranteed, and in many places did not exist at all.

-Decades of groundbreaking advocacy from disability groups like ADAPT, whose members blocked Chicago and Denver bus routes with their bodies, paved the way for cities like Boston to make significant progress in accessible transit.
+Decades of groundbreaking advocacy from disability rights groups like ADAPT, whose members blocked Chicago and Denver bus routes with their bodies, paved the way for cities like Boston to make significant progress in accessible transit.

-The MBTA/BCIL Settlement Agreement
+The Daniels-Finegold Settlement Agreement

 At the time, studies found that many MBTA elevators at busy stations were often out of service.
-Furthermore, bus operators weren't always boarding customers with disabilities, either by choice or because accessibility equipment wasn't working.
+Furthermore, bus operators weren't always boarding riders with disabilities, either by choice or because accessibility equipment wasn't working.

-“This agreement is based on a shared vision between plaintiffs and the MBTA to make the MBTA a model transit system accessible to all.
+The settlement made the MBTA's commitment to greater accessibility clear: “This agreement is based on a shared vision between plaintiffs and the MBTA to make the MBTA a model transit system accessible to all.
 There is a mutual commitment and desire to comply not only with the letter but also the spirit of the Americans with Disabilities Act, with the complete understanding that all people with disabilities must have every opportunity to be fully participating members of our community and that fundamental to this opportunity is the right and ability to use public transportation in an equal, effective, and dignified manner.”

 Impact of the Settlement Agreement